Environmental Science Units 1 and 2

 What skills do you develop?

-Key science skills including the collection, analysis and evaluation of environmental data.
+Key science skills including the collection, analysis and evaluation of environmental data and critical thinking.

 Requirements

-We will send a practical kit out at the start of the semester with any equipment you need.
+We will send a practical kit out at the start of the semester with any equipment you need including a thermometer and rain gauge.

 You will need to find a few things around home to complete the practicals.

-At the start of each week we will let you know if you need anything from around the house to complete the experiments.
+At the start of each week we will let you know if you need anything from around the house to complete the logbook tasks in that week.

 Things to think about